Digital-Naturalism-Laboratories/Mothbox/docs/docs/about/upcoming.md

   * Since the lights will be integrated in the future Mothbox PCB, they can be controlled in a much more energy efficient manner.
   * In cases where someone might still want to use Relays to control things like AC powered external lights, you can still add relays by simply attaching the [same relay hat currently in use by the mothbox](https://www.waveshare.com/wiki/RPi_Relay_Board#Working_with_Raspberry_Pi)

+* GPS integration
+  * GPS coordinates are usually taken via a phone or standalone device when deployed in the field.
+This works fine, but integrating a GPS directly into the mothbox has some advantages
+    * (The big advantage) Automatic time syncronization
+    * Mothbox could be integrated on mobile or floating platform
+  * This is not one of our press priorities since the GPS can already be added by purchasing a [simple GPS hat for about $30](https://www.adafruit.com/product/2324)

 * Power efficiency in "Off" state
   * v4 mothboxes use the integrated RTC in the Pi5 and other software and firmware measures to reduce power consumption as much as possible (about 0.01 watts when idle during the day)
-  * We can possibly integrate an inexpensive microcontroller into the PCB to let the Pi turn fully "off" and consume even less energy when off.
-This is not one of our most pressing priorities as the amount of power consumed in the idle state is already quite low, and will only give big advantages to mothboxes that need to sit idle for weeks (or months) in the field which is currently quite rare.
+  * We can possibly integrate an inexpensive microcontroller into the PCB to let the Pi turn fully "off" and consume even less energy when off. *This is not one of our most pressing priorities* as the amount of power consumed in the idle state is already quite low, and will only give big advantages to mothboxes that need to sit idle for weeks (or months) in the field which is currently quite rare.